Empower your workforce in minutes — with 10 soft skills that matter

 All employees who handle PHI are required to undergo HIPAA training.
 This includes healthcare providers, administrative staff and even volunteers who might come into contact with PHI.
 It’s crucial that everyone within the organization understands the importance of maintaining patient privacy and the specific guidelines set forth by HIPAA.
 Covered entities, such as medical and dental practices, hospitals, nursing homes, pharmacies, and healthcare companies, as well as business associates like accountants, lawyers, consultants, and data processors, are all required to provide HIPAA training to their employees.

 HIPAA training should be provided to new employees as part of their onboarding process and regularly updated.
-Annual training is recommended to keep staff informed about changes in regulations and best practices.
+While annual training is recommended, it’s also required whenever there are material changes to policies or procedures that affect PHI handling.
 Regular training reinforces the importance of compliance and keeps employees up to date with the latest security measures and potential threats.

 Healthcare organizations must document the training provided, including when it was given and who attended.
 This documentation is crucial for demonstrating compliance during audits or investigations.